 Where to Watch: Directv.
 Rent/buy on digital and DVD.

 Why You Should Watch: With a great cast including Lily James, this one’s enjoyable and fun.
 Just don’t take it too seriously.
 If you love genre literary mashups, this movie’s great!

 Amazon Synopsis: All five of Reverend Bennet’s daughters are still single.
 When the very eligible Will Darcy arrives in town, Mrs. Bennet sets her sights on the handsome bachelor for daughter Lizzie.

-Where to Watch: Urban Movie Channel (Amazon Add On)
+Where to Watch: ALLBLK (Amazon Add On Channel).

 Why You Should Watch: This is a fun, unique take on Pride and Prejudice.
 Plus, Jackée Harry gives a memorable performance as Mrs. Bennet.

 Amazon Editorial Review/Description: Documentary offering new insight into Jane Austen’s novel ‘Pride and Prejudice’ by recreating the Netherfield ball which provides the setting for the two lead characters’ first meeting.